videogalleryI am afraid that Rome existed!

 Featuring works by Bankleer, Rebecca Digne, Catriona Gallagher, Mathieu Lucas, Cynthia Madansky, Aurelia Mihai, Itziar Okariz, Txuspo Poyo and Rocío Quillahuamán.

 Living and working in Rome has meant for everyone coming across the vibrant matter of the city, wandering, getting lost, choosing a destination, deviating from prescribed routes, following traces and leaving new ones.
+Crossing cities means perceiving oneself as a body in motion and it allows one to appear and to take place in public spaces, giving rise to new narratives.
 The experience of the city ‘crossed’ binds the works of the different artists who question Rome and stage the contradictions, the dream and the crisis of our time.

 Acknowledgements: Academy of France-Villa Medici, German Academy of Villa Massimo, American Academy in Rome, The British School at Rome, Real Academia de España en Roma.
 The videogallery is powered by Fondazione In Between Art Film.